jdgalviss/banana_RL/README.md

 Follow the instructions in `Navigation.ipynb` to visualize the environment.

 ### Train the agent
 Follow the `Train.ipynb` notebook to train an agent.
-Note that by changing the second cell's parameter `mode` you can choose between `visual` or `normal` operation so that the agent is trained either on the 37 state vector or on the 84x84x3 frontal images respectively.
+Note that by changing the second cell's parameter `mode` you can choose between `visual` or `normal` operation so that the agent is trained either on 84x84x3 frontal images or a 37 state vector respectively.
 At the end, the agent will be trained until solving the task as shown in the following score vs. episodes plot:

 Training on 37 elements vector: